-The Plan Administrator, or his or her designee, shall store any sign, structure, landscape materials or other items seized in a secure location for a period of no less than 30 days from the date notice was mailed to the property owner(s).
-The property owner(s) may claim the seized property at any time following its seizure upon the payment of the penalty/fine specified on the Fee Schedule and the establishment of a Memorandum of Agreement between the property owner(s) and Plan Administrator regarding the future use of the item in a manner consistent with this Ordinance.
-After 30 days, if the property has not been claimed, the Plan Administrator may dispose of the property in a manner deemed appropriate.
+The Zoning Administrator, or his or her designee, shall store any sign, structure, landscape materials or other items seized in a secure location for a period of no less than 30 days from the date notice was mailed to the property owner(s).
+The property owner(s) may claim the seized property at any time following its seizure upon the payment of the penalty/fine specified on the Fee Schedule and the establishment of a Memorandum of Agreement between the property owner(s) and Zoning Administrator regarding the future use of the item in a manner consistent with this Ordinance.